gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 .. container:: figurelegend

-    Movie showing the motion of the atoms during the energy minimization.
+    Figure: Movie showing the motion of the atoms during the energy minimization.

 ..  container:: justify